sumantkataria/Udemy-Javascript-Algorithms-DataStructures/README.md

 # Objects

-    - when ordering is not required, objects are excellent choice.
+    - when ordering is not required & need fast access, insertion & removal, objects are excellent choice.

     - Big O of Objects -
     1. Insertion - O(1)